GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/logical-tab-order/index.md

 To check if your application's tab order is logical, try tabbing through your page.
-The order in which elements are focused should aim to follow the DOM order.
+Elements should be focused in a way that follows the DOM order.
 In general,
 focus should follow reading order, moving from left to right, from the top to the bottom of your page.

 Learn more in [Keyboard access fundamentals](https://web.dev/keyboard-access/).

-Are you able to reach all of the interactive controls on the page?
+Are you able to reach all interactive controls on the page?
 If not, you may need to use `tabindex` to improve the focusability of those controls.
 The general rule of thumb is that any control a user can interact with or provide input to should be focusable and display a focus indicator.